micronucleus/micronucleus/Readme.txt

     make CONFIG=<config_name> fuse   	# Configure fuses
     make CONFIG=<config_name> flash  	# Uploade the bootloader using AVRDUDE

-There is also an option to disable the reset line and use it as an I/O. While it may seem tempting to use this feature to make available an additional I/O pin available on the ATtiny85, we strongly discourage from doing so, as it led to many issues in the past.
+There is also an option to disable the reset line and use it as an I/O. While it may seem tempting to use this feature to make an additional I/O pin available on the ATtiny85, we strongly discourage from doing so, as it led to many issues in the past.

 Please "make clean" when switching from one configuration to another.